Frequently Asked Questions

 Pregnancy & Baby Disclaimer: Educational only.
 Not medical advice.

 This calculator is for general informational and educational purposes only and is not medical advice.
 It does not diagnose, treat, prevent, or replace care from your OB-GYN, midwife, pediatrician, or other qualified healthcare provider.
-Always consult your healthcare provider for any decisions about your pregnancy, your baby, or your postpartum recovery.
+Pregnancy progress, baby growth, formula amounts, vitamin doses, sleep, and recovery vary widely by individual circumstance.
+Always consult your healthcare provider for any decisions about your pregnancy, your baby, or your postpartum recovery, and seek immediate medical attention for any concerns or emergencies.